Overview

 Speed tip for revision season

-For weekly revision, mark only the questions you got wrong first pass.
+For Cambridge Cambridge mark scheme, for weekly revision, mark only the questions you got wrong first pass.
 Open the scheme, mark strictly, then rewrite the minimum fix.

 Tools like MarkScheme help when you want the scheme applied to your handwriting — useful for checking whether your written working would earn M marks in maths or band evidence in essays.